1 IN 2

 Endobronchial ultrasound (EBUS)

-You will have sedation or a general anaesthetic, and the doctor will put a bronchoscope with a small ultrasound probe on the end into your mouth.
-The ultrasound probe uses soundwaves to create pictures that show the size and position of the tumour and allows the doctor to measure it and take samples.
+You will have light sedation and local anaesthetic, or a general anaesthetic.
+The doctor will then put a bronchoscope (a thin tube with a small ultrasound probe on the end) into your mouth.

 Endoscopic ultrasound

-Sometimes, an endoscopic ultrasound is used to check whether the lung cancer has spread to the lymph nodes in the mediastinum.
-In an endoscopic ultrasound, a probe is passed into your mouth and down your oesophagus and a cell sample is taken from the lymph nodes.
+In an endoscopic ultrasound, a probe is passed into your mouth and down your oesophagus and a cell sample is taken from the lymph nodes

 Mediastinoscopy